 Baptism is a public response to the love of God revealed in Jesus Christ, declared in the Bible and accepted by an individual.
 It is a statement of desire to commit to following Jesus in your everyday life and to joining others who seek to live out this faith in word and deed.

 For many of us our Christian walk started at Baptism/Christening when we were babies.
 At that stage parents and godparents made promises on our behalf.
 Baptism is a service of commitment by parents to bring up the child in the Christian faith supported by friends and the local Christian community.
 In order to include the support of the Christian community the Baptism is normally conducted as part of a Sunday morning service.
-Please contact Revd Janet if this is something you wish to consider for your child(ren) at this time.
+Please contact Revd Stephen if this is something you wish to consider for your child(ren) at this time.

 If you have just had a baby, but do not feel ready for the commitment of baptism but wish to thank God for the safe arrival of your new child, we can always help with a service of thanksgiving.
 This may also be appropriate where you are adopting a child who has already been baptised but you wish to thank God for your child’s addition to the family.